joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

 [circle](https://bokeh.pydata.org/en/latest/docs/user_guide/plotting.html) method and pass in our `ColumnDataSource` with the column names of our x and y values.
 Bokeh comes with other shapes, like `square`, `diamond`, `cross`, and so on.
-This is handy if we want to plot different certain values with different shapes and colors.
+This is handy if we want to plot some values with different shapes and/or colors.

 ### Thoughts

-It turns out the
+According to this graph, the
 [earthquake swarm](https://news.nationalgeographic.com/2018/02/earthquake-swarm-taiwan-experts-disagree-spd/)
 ended right before I landed.
 Earthquakes aren't easy to predict for scientists who are much more educated about this topic than I am.